-The modern Internet would not exist without the expertise of web developers.
-These professionals work with graphic design and coding that makes websites run effectively and efficiently.
+Individuals with an online bachelor’s in web development use graphic design and coding skills to run websites effectively and efficiently.
+The modern Internet would not exist without the expertise of these web developers!
 Web developers can work for major companies around the world or start their own consulting businesses.
 This lucrative career, with an average salary of $66,130, provides both flexibility and great potential for advancement.

 Now is a great time to pursue a degree in web development.
 The Bureau of Labor Statistics projects a growth of 13% between 2016 and 2026 in this field, nearly double the average growth rate for all jobs.
 Earning a web development degree online could be your first step toward a financially and personally rewarding career.